-Rainier Beach baseball team did some fundraising to build whole new program, establish pride
+How Rainier Beach raised $42K to save its baseball team and bought pride along with new jerseys

 Smiley was a right-handed pitcher at Rainier Beach, drafted in 2001 by the Texas Rangers in the ninth round.
 After four years playing in the organization, he retired because of injuries.
 In 2011, he opened his own baseball academy in Frisco, Texas, and designed an app, BLPAcademy, that provides free baseball training drills and coaching resources.

 When Smiley sold the academy and relocated back to Seattle in 2015 for a job working as a union organizer, he felt a need to coach his alma mater.
 Under coach Landon Magss, the Vikings were getting beat by double digits.
-Last year’s season finale was a 42-0 loss to Garfield.
+Last season’s finale was a 42-0 loss to Garfield.

 Rainier Beach had a combined 2-88 record the past five years.
 Making the situation worse was the way the team looked.
 There were mismatched pants, shoes, shirts, tattered gloves, scarce equipment.